Jody Scheckter: Farming

 Scheckter spent his time as a biodynamic farmer, having bought the 2500 acre Laverstoke Park Farm, near Overton, Hampshire, 40 mi south west of London.
 As an organic farming expert, Scheckter was featured in 2005 on the Visionhealth DVD and TV documentaries "Asthma: An Integrated Approach", "Arthritis: An Integrated Approach" and "Diabetes: An Integrated Approach".
 On 20 November 2011, he also appeared on the Countryfile television show to make a case for organic food.
 Laverstoke Park Farm was also featured on BBC's Escape To the Country where Scheckter showed viewers how Buffalo Mozzarella was made.
 In December 2009, Scheckter announced his intention to produce a biodynamic sparkling wine by 2012.
 In 2015, the farm was the setting for ITV's Sugar Free Farm where a group of celebrities had to go sugar free for two weeks whilst working on the farm.

 In 2024, the farm ceased dairy production and buffalo farming with operations at the compost plant not affected and the farm would continue to host carfest.

 Charity

 In 2004, Scheckter was reunited with his championship-winning Ferrari at the South African two-seater F1x2 Charity Grand Prix at Kyalami in South Africa.

 Personal life

 Scheckter is married and has had six children: two, Toby and Tomas, from his previous wife Pamela; and four, Hugo, Freddie, Ila and Poppy, from his current marriage to Clare.

-His daughter Ila died on 17 October 2019, at age 21.
+Scheckter's daughter Ila died on 17 October 2019, at age 21.
 The sale of his firearms simulation company provided funds to allow Scheckter to help the racing careers of his sons Tomas and Toby.
 Tomas raced in the Indy Racing League where he won two races.
 Scheckter's elder brother Ian also raced in Formula One.

 Awards and honours

 In 1983, he was inducted into the International Jewish Sports Hall of Fame.

+In 2024, at the South African Jewish Board of Deputies' 120th anniversary gala dinner, he was honoured among 100 remarkable Jewish South Africans who have contributed to South Africa.
+The ceremony included speeches from Chief Rabbi Ephraim Mirvis, and Scheckter was honoured among other sports figures such as Ali Bacher and Joel Stransky.